Sha'ab, Israel: Tomb of Shaykh Alami

 The Maqam Shaykh Alami is situated south of the mosque, within its enclosure.
 It is built at a slope, where the ground rises to the south.
 On the east side there are two entrances; to the maqam, and to an underground cistern.

 The building is rectangular, 10 x 20 m, with an interior divided into two.
 The southern part contains a mihrab and is covered with a barrel vault.
 The northern end is covered with a dome, and has two large cenotaphs.
 According to Petersen, the buildings appear medieval.

+Voting Patterns

+In the 2022 election, 93 percent of voters in Sha'ab voted for the Arab parties, while 6 percent voted for the parties of the center-left coalition led by Yair Lapid and 1 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 49 percent voted for the Hadash–Ta'al list, while 33 percent voted for Ra'am and 18 percent voted for Balad.